HewlettPackard/hpe-solutions-openshift/synergy/entry-level-config/rhhi/README.md

 ## Custom Attributes\Variable Files  ##
 ________________________________________

-This variable file needs to be edited by the installer according to the installerâ€™s environment.
+This variable file needs to be edited by the installer according to the installer’s environment.

 In the root of the repository, the hosts file is the ansible inventory file and the vault_pass.yml is an encrypted file used to store senstive variables.
 The variable specified in these files must be modified to reflect the customers environment.
 **hosts**